sapir-mardan/World-Life-Expectancy/README.md

 ## Files

-The SQL used in this project is presented as screenshots within the notebook, and a full `.sql` file is now included for direct review.
-This still demonstrates query structure, logic, and workflow even though the raw `.sql` files are not included.
+The SQL used in this project is presented as screenshots within the notebook, and a full `.sql` file is now included for direct review (well documented as well).

 * **World Life Expectancy Project.ipynb** – full SQL workflow and commentary
-* **queries.sql** – SQL script containing all queries used in the project
+* **Life_Expectancy.sql** – SQL script containing all queries used in the project

 ## How to View